dso-toolkit/dso-toolkit/CONTRIBUTING.md

 Properly label the issue as a bug, improvement, new feature.

 ### 3. Contribute
 * Take note of the codestyle, we are using linters.
 * Add an entry to the CHANGELOG.md.
 * When changing the toolkit, try to demonstrate the change using the component library (new components or variants)
 * Run `gulp test:dom`.
 Commit new/changed reference DOM files using `gulp reference:dom`.

 ### 4. Create a pull request
-Create a pull request to the target version branch (for example `1_2_0`).
+Create a pull request to the target version branch, most likely `master`.
 A maintainer will review your changes, merge them, and close the issue.

 ## Reviewing
 When reviewing a pull request, make sure the items in __step 3.
 Contribute__ are checked.
 Pay special attention to the changelog and (if needed) reference DOM files.